 1Round Ups automatically round up debit card purchases to the nearest dollar and transfers the round up from your Chime Checking Account to into your savings account.
 Save When I Get Paid automatically transfers 10% of your direct deposits of $500 or more from your Checking Account into your savings account.

-Extra is a debit card, not a prepaid card.
+Extra Card is a debit card, not a prepaid card.
 To get the card you must link a bank account to the card.
 So why does it make our list of prepaid card alternatives?
 Because it can help build your credit.
 Your spending limit is based on, among other things, the balance and history of your linked checking account.

-When you use your card for purchases, Extra spots you the money.
+When you use your card for purchases, Extra Card spots you the money.
 In other words, the money is not immediately taken out of your bank account.
-Instead, Extra pulls the money you spent from your bank account the next business day.
+Instead, Extra Card pulls the money you spent from your bank account the next business day.